 - 3 months after the Determination Date the RTM Company acquires Right to Manage (Acquisition Date).
 Landlord/Manager hands over control/funds etc to new RTM Company or to leaseholders appointed MA.

-The Right to Manage process for retirement estates
+The Right to Manage process for retirement blocks

 - RTMF give presentation to Leaseholders.

 - All Leaseholders invited to become members.
 50% required to proceed.
 Liability limited to £1 per member.
 Members give good-faith refundable deposit towards the Right to Manage costs.

 - RTMF forms the RTM Company according to statutory memorandum and articles.

 - RTM Company serves s.78 Notices Inviting Participation of non-members.